South Africa Top Tens

 1. Route 62

-This stunning backcountry drive is our favourite introduction to the Garden Route.
+This stunning backcountry drive is our favorite introduction to the Garden Route.
 Passing through the arid Klein Karoo, you’ll take in charming towns such as Montagu, which are full of traditional Cape Dutch architecture, as well as wonderful wineries.

 2. The Cape peninsula